-The body of work “Hold Water” reflects on the uncertainties of one of our most basic necessities and poses the questions: How do we ensure the longevity of our water sources?
+The body of work “Hold Water” reflects on the uncertainties of one of our most basic necessities and poses the question: How do we ensure the longevity of our water sources?
 My goal with the exhibit is to challenge us as a culture and a community that shares space, land and natural resources to contemplate the future of water and honour our water sources.

 by Mary Oliver